Congratulations! You just successfully recruited a new sales hot shot.

 Get your team to understand the investment that goes into a new hire so they understand that bad behavior isn’t acceptable.

-Get them used to using your CRM ASAP
+6. Get your new sales rep used to using your CRM ASAP

 It’s important that your new hire learns early on that if it’s not in the CRM, it didn’t happen.